Nonlinear Network Identifiability with Full Excitations: Problem formulation

 \subsection{Model class}

 We consider the identifiability problem in a network where the dynamics are additive on the edges and have finite memory.
-This particular setting is a special case of general nonlinear network models \cite{zanudo2017structure} and can be found in several applications like information distortion caused by transmission, sensors or privacy protection \cite{wang2022transmission}, and nonlinear consensus algorithms including interval \cite{fontan2019interval} and discarded consensus \cite{liu2012discarded}.
+This particular setting is a special case of general nonlinear network models \cite{zanudo2017structure} and can be found in several applications like information distortion caused by transmission, sensors or privacy protection \cite{wang2022transmission}, nonlinear consensus algorithms including interval \cite{fontan2020interval} and discarded consensus \cite{liu2012discarded}, and complex compartmental systems characterized by nonlinear flows.
 Moreover, this additive nonlinear model allows us to exploit the nonlinearity of the functions for the derivation of identifiability conditions, which is a key step in the extension of the results for more general nonlinear models.
 Finally, notice that the model is a nonlinear version of the linear model extensively analyzed in the identifiability of networks with full excitations \cite{weerts2018identifiability,hendrickx2019identifiability,vanwaarde2020necessary}.

-The network is characterized by a weakly connected digraph $G=(V,E)$ composed by a set of nodes $V=\{ 1,\ldots,n\}$ and a set of edges $E\subseteq V\times V$, where a directed edge from $j$ to $i$ is denoted by $(i,j)$.
+The network is characterized by a weakly connected digraph $G=(V,E)$ composed by a set of nodes $V=\{ 1,\ldots,n\}$ and a set of edges $E\subseteq V\times V$.
 The output of each node $i$ in the network is given by: